Numerical algorithm and complexity analysis for diagonalization of multivariate homogeneous polynomials

 \section{Number of polynomial terms}

 The number of terms~$t$ in polynomial $f$ is a critical factor in the complexity analysis of the diagonalization algorithm.
-In this article, We showed that the diagonalization algorithm has a polynomial computational complexity based on $n$, $d$, and $t$ with additional numerical results in Appendix~\ref{app:cost}.
+We show that the criterion of diagonalizabiilty has polynomial time complexity based on $n$, $d$, and $t$ with additional numerical results in Appendix~\ref{app:cost}.
 An important question to be answered is the impacts of $t$, which is affected by both $n$ and $d$.
 The maximum number of terms $t$ in $f$ is bounded by $\binom{n+d-1}{d}$.
 When both $n$ and $t$ increase, the value of $t$ grows exponentially.
 However, if either $n$ or~$d$ is fixed, the growth becomes polynomial.

 We investigated the growth of $t$ values using a homogeneous polynomial $f$, where

 and~$d \in \Z^{+}$.
 The values of $t$ for various $n$ and $d$ values are shown in Tables~\ref{tab:stat_n_t} and~\ref{tab:stat_d_t}, respectively.
 Table~\ref{tab:stat_d_t} shows that $t$ increases when $d$ is fixed and $n$ increases.
 While the convergence rates increase for larger $d$, the growth is still polynomial.
 Similarly, $t$ increases when $n$ is fixed and $d$ increases in Table~\ref{tab:stat_n_t}.